nova-labs/wareporting/README.md

 WA_REPORTING_DOMAIN must *also* be listed as a trusted redirect URI in the Authorized Applications section of the Wild Apricot account.
 If it is not, the OAuth2 flow will fail with almost no details.

+The app will look for a `.env` file in the main directory, and if found will set / override any environment variables.
+This is useful for development, for production you will want a service file instead.

 # Running the application

 For production, you should use a WSGI server such as gunicorn.
+The WSGI app name is `wareporting:app`

 For development, you can run the application with: